French and Italian Certificate Program – Important information regarding application deadlines

 The program is open to undergraduates in all departments.
-Students concentrating in Language and Literature departments, including Comparative Literature, as well as those pursuing Area Studies Certificates, will be eligible for the Program in Language and Culture provided that: (a) the linguistic base for the Language and Culture Certificate is different from the linguistic base of the concentration or the Area Studies Program; and (b) the work required for the Certificate in Language and Culture does not duplicate the requirements of the major or the Area Studies Program.
-For example, students majoring in Comparative Literature with French as their major foreign language cannot obtain a Certificate in French Language and Culture, but can do so in Italian.
+Students concentrating in Language and Literature departments, including Comparative Literature, as well as those pursuing Area Studies Certificates, will be eligible for the Program in Language and Culture provided that: (a) the linguistic base for the Language and Culture Certificate is different from the linguistic base of the concentration or the Area Studies Program, and (b) the work required for the Certificate in Language and Culture does not duplicate the requirements of the major or the Area Studies Program.
+For example, students majoring in Comparative Literature with French as their major foreign language cannot obtain a Certificate in French Language and Culture but can do so in Italian.

-Although not required, it is strongly recommended that students spend some time in the country, or one of the countries, whose language and culture they are studying.
+Although not required, it is strongly recommended that students spend some time in the country, or one of the countries whose language and culture they are studying.
 This may be done through a study abroad program approved by the Department or through a similarly approved summer program of work and/or study.
 NOTE: One course taken and passed in an approved program of study may be counted toward the requirements for the Certificate.

 Certificate of Proficiency

 Students who have met all the requirements of the Program as outlined above will receive upon graduation, with their diploma, a Certificate of Proficiency in the appropriate Language and Culture.
 The Certificate of Proficiency will also appear on the official student transcript.